ruijarimba/azure-pipelines-guidelines/guidelines/pipelines/consider-validation.md

               # ...
 ```

-Using a parameter and conditional insertion to dynamically generate the stage:
+Using a parameter and conditional insertion to dynamically generate the
+`Deploy` stage:

 ```yaml
 parameters: